 Introduction.
 (996/1000)

 An important step in advancing the study of prehistoric life is increasing the reliability and precision with which scientists can locate fossil evidence; in the past, this process has been largely guesswork (Oheim 2007).
 Geographic information systems (GIS) have been used before in paleontology to map ranges of mammal fauna (Graham et al. 1996), and to determine the distribution of index fossils (Rayfield et al. 2005).
 My objective is to test whether transitional fossils of bats (order Chiroptera) in North America can be found by integrating paleontological and stratigraphic data.
 Modern bats are an incredibly diverse taxon, but discerning evolutionary relationships between bats and other mammals is difficult and unreliable without fossil evidence (Sears et al. 2005, Gunnell and Simmons 2005).
-An important step in advancing the study of prehistoric life is increasing the reliability and precision with which scientists can locate fossil evidence; in the past, this process has been largely guesswork (Oheim 2007).
-Geographic information systems (GIS) have been used before in paleontology to map ranges of mammal fauna (Graham et al. 1996), and to determine the distribution of index fossils (Rayfield et al. 2005).
 I hypothesize that the presence of transitional fossil forms representing primitive bat lineages can be found in North American forest deposits from the early Paleocene or late Cretaceous.

 Justification.
-(1929/2500)
+(2082/2500)

 Despite decades of research, the origin of Chiroptera remains unclear (Thewissen and Babcock 1992, Simmons et al. 2008).
 Morphological and genetic analyses support the conclusion that bats are monophyletic (Gunnell and Simmons 2005, Simmons et al. 2008), but their evolutionary relationship with other mammals is, as of yet, undetermined.
 The primary reason for this is simple: intermediate forms between bats and more primitive mammalian ancestors have not been found in the fossil record (Gunnell and Simmons 2005, Simmons et al. 2008).
 The first bats to appear as fossils already have the complex and derived traits associated with flight and, in many cases, echolocation as well (Gingerich 1987, Simmons et al. 2008, Hand et al. 2015), although echolocation apparently developed after flight (Simmons et al. 2008).
 In order to determine how these derived traits evolved, paleontologists must attempt to fill in gaps in the depauperate bat fossil record (Eiting 2009).
-GIS modelling has been used successfully by paleontologists in the past to assist in determining fossil distribution and taphonomy (Oheim 2007, Rayfield et al. 2005).
+Predicting fossil occurrences using taphonomic and paloebiological cues has been done before, most notably with the discovery of Tiktaalik in 2006.
+GIS modelling has also been used successfully by paleontologists in the past to assist in determining fossil distribution and taphonomy (Oheim 2007, Rayfield et al. 2005).
 However, these techniques have not yet been brought to bear in the search for transitional fossils.
 More sophisticated predictive modelling of sites where fossils are likely to be found should have substantial payoffs in the study of Chiroptera and other extinct taxa.
 This study offers significant benefits to science, because a refined approach to fossil hunting using stratigraphic paleobiology and geography is necessary to answer numerous unsolved questions in the study of extinct life.
 Thus, even if actual bat fossils are not recovered due to preservational or sampling limitations, development of these techniques will still be valuable.
 In particular, this study furthers exploration into uncommon terrestrial vertebrates, an underrepresented fauna in the current fossil record.

 Research Plan.
-(2153/2500)
+(2406/2500)